About the algebraic closure of the field of power series in several variables in characteristic zero

-where $a_i$ and $\d$ are weighted homogeneous polynomial for the weights corresponding to the monomial valuation considered, $\La$ is a finitely sub-semigroup of $\R_{\geq 0}$, $\nu\left(\frac{a_i}{\d^{m(i)}}\right)=i$ for all $i\in\La$ and $i\lgm m(i)$ is bounded by a an affine function.
-In the case the weights are $\Q$-linearly independent we recover the result of MacDonald (see Theorem \ref{MD}). \\ In Section \ref{part_AJ} we make a topological and complex analytical study of polynomials with coefficients in $\C\{x_1,...,x_n\}$ whose discriminant is weighted homogeneous.
-This study has been inspired by the work of Tougeron in \cite{To} and more particularly by Remarque 2.7 of \cite{To} where it is noticed that elements of the form (\ref{touge}) define analytic functions on an open domain of $\C^n$ which is the complement of some hornshaped neighborhood of $\{\d=0\}$ (see Definition \ref{D}).
+where the $a_i$ and $\d$ are weighted homogeneous polynomials for the weights corresponding to the given monomial valuation, $\La$ is a finitely sub-semigroup of $\R_{\geq 0}$, $\nu\left(\frac{a_i}{\d^{m(i)}}\right)=i$ for all $i\in\La$ and $i\lgm m(i)$ is bounded by a an affine function.
+In the particular case where the weights are $\Q$-linearly independent this corresponds to the result of MacDonald (see Theorem \ref{MD}). \\ \\ In Section \ref{part_AJ} we use this description of the roots of polynomials with coefficients in $\C\{x_1, \ldots ,x_n\}$ to make a topological and complex analytical study of such polynomials whose discriminant is a weighted homogeneous polynomial multiplied by a unit.
+This study has been inspired by the work of Tougeron in \cite{To} and more particularly by Remarque 2.7 of \cite{To} where it is noticed that the elements of the form (\ref{touge}) define analytic functions on an open domain of $\C^n$ which is the complement of some hornshaped neighborhood of $\{\d=0\}$ (see Definition \ref{D}).
 This study is possible in the case of monomial valuations whose weights are positive integers.
 To obtain the same results in the case of general monomial valuations we need to approximate general monomial valuations by divisorial monomial valuations, i.e. monomial valuations whose weights are positive integers.
-This is the subject of Section \ref{section_appro}. \\ One of the results we obtain in Section \ref{part_AJ} is the following generalization of Abhyankar-Jung Theorem for polynomials whose discriminant is weighted homogeneous : \begin{theo}\textbf{\ref{strong_analytic}} Let $\k$ be a field of characteristic zero, $\a\in\R_{>0}^n$ and let $P(Z)\in\k\lb \x\rb[Z]$ be a monic polynomial such that its discriminant is equal to $\d u$ where $\d\in\k[\x]$ is a weighted homogeneous polynomial for the weights $\a_1$,..., $\a_n$ and $u\in\k\lb\x\rb$ is a unit.
-Let us set $N:=\dim_{\Q}(\Q\a_1+\cdots+\Q\a_n)$.
-Then there exist $\g_1$,..., $\g_N$ integral homogeneous elements with respect to $\nu_{\a}$ and a weighted homogeneous polynomial for the weights $\a_1$,..., $\a_n$ denoted by $c(\x)\in\k[\x]$ such that the roots of $P(Z)$ are in $\frac{1}{c(\x)}\k'\lb\x\rb[\g_1,...,\g_N]$ where $\k\lgw \k'$ is a finite field extension.
+This is the subject of Section \ref{section_appro}. \\ \\ One of the main results we obtain in Section \ref{part_AJ} is the following theorem which gives a criterion for an irreducible polynomial over $\k\(x_1, \ldots ,x_n\)$ to remain irreducible over $\wdh{\K}_{\nu}$: